alchemicode/jServ/README.md

             jServ's driving force is it's use of JSON in it's data structure, allowing for a practical and effortless experience.
         </td>
         <td align="center">
-            jServ's API has been specifically designed to remain versatile and adaptable to your needs
+            jServ's API has been specifically designed to remain versatile and adaptable to your needs.
         </td>
     </tr>